 Memberships

-You can create paid membership plans to charge users for providing premium features to their user profile such as allowing extra fields and letting visitors contact the user through a contact form.
-You can also restrict certain content on your site to users with specific membership plans.
+You can create paid membership plans to charge users for premium features on their user profiles, such as allowing extra fields and letting visitors contact the user through a contact form.
+You can also restrict certain content on your site to users with specific membership plans, as well as limit the number of content items that can be submitted from the frontend for each membership plan.

 Enable memberships